 College in High School is a concurrent enrollment partnership, which means a registered student earns academic credit from his or her high school and the University of Pittsburgh at the same time.
 By taking CHS classes, you can get a jump on your future education and earn college credits.
-You also gain confidence by experiencing college-level course work.
+You also gain confidence by experiencing college-level course work in a comfortable, familiar educational environment.
 And, CHS courses cost a fraction of regular in-state tuition.

-Academic research and state data suggest that high school students in concurrent enrollment programs receive other college-related benefits.
+Academic research and state data suggest that high school students in concurrent enrollment programs receive many college-related advantages.

 - are more likely to meet college-readiness benchmarks